greggirwin/red-hof/code-analysis/README.md

 `map-parse pattern series body` - for: `parse series [any [change pattern (do body) | skip]]`.
 At least 7 examples of it.

 They are cleaner than plain parse and more general than `foreach`/`map-each`.
 And also more verbose, and do not inherit the benefits of `find` on hashes.
 And they inherit all `parse` bugs ;)

+While `foreach` on string types examines separate characters, `forparse`/`map-parse` can work with whole substrings.

 Also good point WRT vectors: https://github.com/red/red/issues/4194 Parse-based iterators won't work on vectors.
 Find-based will (to the extent of `find` vector support).